Erythrocytes in PET studies

 Sodium/glucose cotransporters 1 and 2 (SGLT1 and SGLT2) are found on RBC membranes.

 In humans, about 90% of L-lactate is transported across erythrocyte plasma membrane by monocarboxylate transporter MCT1 (SLC16A1, lactate/H+ symporter), member of SLC16 family of solute carriers.
 Only at very high lactate concentrations AE1 participates in lactate transport significantly.
 In some species lactate transport is very slow, because only AE1 and diffusion are responsible for the transport.

-MCT1 transports also pyruvate, β-hydroxybutyrate, and acetoacetate.
+MCT1 transports also acetate, pyruvate, and ketone bodies.

 Erythrocyte membranes contain several P-type ATPases, for example ATP7B which transports Cu+ out of the cells.

 Enzymes in erythrocytes may metabolize PET radiopharmaceuticals in the blood samples, leading to underestimation of the parent fraction of the radiopharmaceutical in plasma.
 This is particularly a problem with AChE tracers, because the erythrocyte membranes possess high AChE activity (Lawson and Barr, 1987).
 Red blood cells and platelets contain phenolsulfotransferase, which sulphoconjugates many radiopharmaceuticals.
 Erythrocytes can metabolize a diverse range of compounds, including amino acids, amines, lipids, and organic acids (Cossum, 1988).